 What’s so great about trade shows?
 They’re magic.
 A plain slab of concrete in an empty exhibit hall is transformed into beautiful exhibits, built by talented, creative people, that provide abundant business opportunities.

 It is no surprise that marketers had to drastically change their tactics during the height of the COVID pandemic.
-However, after two years of pivoting to digital channels – from virtual events and exhibitions, educational webinars, email campaigns and digital advertising – lo and behold, it appears that humans need connection and contact.
+However, after pivoting to digital channels – from virtual events and exhibitions, educational webinars, email campaigns and digital advertising – lo and behold, it appears that humans need connection and contact.
 Digital attendees and companies felt they were suffering from zoom burnout.
 It’s true that virtual events provided marketing value during the height of the pandemic.
 But exhibitors have indicated that live events offer a more robust experience for not only the attendees, but also the brands.
 So, here we are.
 Trade shows are a thing again!
-Convention centers and companies have worked diligently to create safe and hygienic environments so that we can conduct business in person again.
 After all, where else can you see the latest and greatest products, from name brands to startup companies, under one roof in just three or four days?

-TPG has been attending many of these events since trade shows resumed.
+TPG has been attending and assisting our clients’ trade show strategies at many of these events since trade shows resumed.
 We can testify to packed aisles and busy booths.
-For example, after a two-year absence the Healthcare Information and Management Systems Society (HIMSS), the most influential healthcare technology expo, was again held in Orlando.
+For example, the Healthcare Information and Management Systems Society (HIMSS), the most influential healthcare technology expo, was again held in Chicago.
 Our staff reported crowded aisles, and exuberant attendees and exhibitors.
 Our research bears it out.
 We implemented booth traffic technology for one of our clients to track booth visitors, dwell time and in which part of the booth they spent the most time.
 The results were positive and encouraging.
 Another show, the Air Conditioning, Heating and Refrigeration expo boasted 70,000 attendees.
 The recently concluded Work Truck Week was an undeniable success.
 At that show, nearly the entire floor was full of Electric Vehicles and new innovation, much of which attendees were seeing for the first time.
 Trade shows are powerful for launching new products and technology.

 The reasons that companies attend trade shows have remained nearly the same throughout history.
 In fact, recent results from the Center for Exhibition Industry Research (CEIR) Omnichannel Marketing Insight Series, indicated that among exhibitors’ top marketing objectives were: